markdrehmann/Hoop-It-Up/NOTES.md

 Models

 Player (name, email, pw) -- player should be able to create game -- /player/:id/game/new
-- has many games (through roster)?
+- *** has many games (through roster)?
-- has many players_rosters
+- has many player_rosters
 - has many rosters through players_rosters

 Player_Roster (player_id, roster_id)
 - belongs to player
 - belongs to roster

-Roster (game_id)
+Roster (name)
-- has many players_rosters
+- has many player_rosters
-- has many players, through players_rosters
+- has many players, through player_rosters
 --
-- belongs to a game
+- has many games
-- has many courts through games
+- has many courts, through games

 Game (day, time, roster_id, court_id)
 - belongs to a court